Wave 5 Ally Pack – Echo Base Trooper

 Campaign

-To recruit the Echo Base Troopers as Allies for your campaign, you need to win them either in the side mission included in this pack called Snowcrash or by winning the introductory side mssion from Return to Hoth called The Battle of Hoth.
+To recruit the Echo Base Troopers as Allies for your campaign, you need to win them either in the side mission included in this pack called Snowcrash or by winning the introductory side mission from Return to Hoth called The Battle of Hoth.
 If you win them in both, you get access to their elite deployment card.
 Both missions require tiles from the Return to Hoth box expansion!

 Skirmish

-The included skirmish map Hoth Weather Shelter uses tiles from the core box and the return to hoth box expansion.
+The included skirmish map Hoth Weather Shelter uses tiles from the core box and the Return to Hoth box expansion.

 Model